enockuwumukiza/skl_dbms/README.md

 ## Features

 - **Add School**: Create a new school entry with name, address, latitude, and longitude.
+All fields must be added for school to be successfully added
 - **List Schools**: Retrieve a list of schools sorted by proximity to a given location.
+To get schools, latitude and longitude queries are needed

 ## Technologies Used